 3. Click the “New Conversation” button (or refer to a past conversation)

-4. To get live help from a human, you can bypass the default topic options, and in the message box, type: “agent” or “need help” or anything else.
+4. To get live help from a human, bypass the default topic suggestions, and in the message box, type: “agent” or “support.”
+You might need to type a few different short phrases before you’re given the prompt to open a support case.

 6. If live chat is available, you’ll see it offered in the next dropdown—How do you prefer to connect with us: Send an email, Start a live chat, or Cancel case.
 See below for tips on how to effectively communicate with the Squarespace Support team.